 To outshine competition and to build a national brand, favorable attributes are: single-mindedness or focus in the pursuit of one’s goals, perusal of perfection, and a resilient attitude that does not grow weary of picking up the threads every time fortune deals with a blow.
 Another deciding factor is people the brand associated itself with, and how committed and trustworthy they are.
 It also factors in how keen they are to provide exemplary customer service which is a critical differentiator in world marked by disruption where social media posts could bring even a high profile brand to heel.

 Leveraging a national brand in the healthcare industry could be daunting.
 This is because there is an increase in the clamor for value for money, especially if external players are involved.
-The key is offering a personalized experience.
+Dr. Tonmoy Sharma, author, and mental health specialist, emphasizes that the key is offering a personalized experience.
 Make it personal.
 To not be simply a voice in the crowd, one must retain the human touch — the compassion and care that embodies the “healthcare for all” objective — is what will attract as many patients into the center as possible as they are lured by the brand image.
-Having made to the Inc. 5000, in terms of growth for three consecutive years, Sovereign Health has what it takes to become a national brand.
+Mental health specialist Dr. Tonmoy Sharma states that having made it to the Inc. 5000, in terms of growth for three consecutive years, Sovereign Health has what it takes to become a national brand.

 Here are the four factors that got Sovereign where it is today: